logno-dev/notes/c.md

 int (*fp)(void);
 // overriding the precedence of ():
-// fp is a pointer to a functino taking void and
+// fp is a pointer to a function taking void and
 // returning int

 int arr[5][8];